niledatabase/niledatabase/examples/quickstart/node_react/README.md

-# Multi-tenant todo list app with Nile, NodeJS and React
+# Multi-tenant AI-native todo list app with Nile, NodeJS and React

-This template shows how to use Nile in NodeJS and React for a multi-tenant todo list application.
+This template shows how to use Nile in NodeJS and React for an AI-native multi-tenant todo list application.

 - [Live demo](https://demo-todo-node.fly.dev)
 - [Video guide](https://youtu.be/6Lm3-YeLzks)